-MOAI includes 3 parts: a mobile robot that moves outside the aquarium tank, a scrub pad that’s magnetically snapped-on to the robot by means of the glass, and a recharging dock that’s installed on the aquarium wall.
+MOAI includes three parts: a moving robot that moves outside the aquarium tank, a scrubbing pad that is snapped-on to the robot using the glass, and a recharging dock that’s on the aquarium wall.
 The cleaning robot traverses the whole outer wall of the glass, going over every part to make sure the scrub pad will work its cleansing wonder inside.
-An ultrasound routing method lets it chart its specific position on the aquarium tank, as well as to memorize all the components it has already washed, while a versatile mapping capability lets you determine the areas where it should thoroughly clean, so it doesn’t try to get the sand bed where the rubbing pad can’t get into.
+An ultrasound routing method lets it chart its specific position on the aquarium tank.
+It also memorizes all the components it has already washed, while a versatile mapping capability enables you to determine the areas where it should thoroughly clean, so it doesn’t try to get the sand bed where the rubbing pad can’t get into.